-Techspace – Start-ups can get move-in ready, tech-enabled space that either includes coworking desks or a private office suite for a team.
+Techspace – Start-ups can get move-in ready, tech-enabled space that either includes coworking desks or private offices suitable for a small team.

-Venture X – Several different flexible, month-to-month memberships are offered, including shared desk, dedicated desk, and private office options.
+Venture X – Several different flexible, month-to-month memberships are offered, including shared desks, dedicated desks, and private options.
 Available amenities range from ergonomic chairs and filing cabinets to conference room and common area access.

 Serendipity Labs – Located in 29 suburban and urban markets, Serendipity Labs offers both part and full-time membership options for their workspaces.

 Alley – Prices start at $315 a month and include access to a variety of features like a nursing room, unlimited coffee and tea, weekly catered lunch, and cleaning services.
 There are even weekend-only memberships and $25 “day passes”.